 What external benchmarking is most beneficial?

-Sales and Traffic vs Market, all social scoring regarding the guest experience at our restaurants vs competitors, turnover, salary and benefit comparisons (to make sure we are staying competitive).
+Sales and traffic versus market, all social scoring regarding the guest experience at our restaurants versus competitors, turnover, salary, and benefit comparisons (to make sure we are staying competitive).

 Who manages benchmarking at your organization?